• Meeting AP CSP College Board Requirements

 Load progress GET /api/snakes/ Full game state

-Get leaderboard GET /api/snakes/leaderboard Top 10 by bullets
+Get leaderboard GET /api/snakes/leaderboard ?limit=10 Top players by bullets

 Authentication Flow